-If you’re researching Lumbago right now, it’s probably a major pain in the back right now.
+If you’ve sat there researching Lumbago, it’s probably a major pain in the back (or lower back) for you right now (pun intended).
+It’s often confused with sciatica pain, but lumbago is a more general term to describe all lower back pain.
 Whether you heard the term from your doctor or a friend, it’s time for some straight talk on what exactly lumbago is, how long it lasts and the best way to treat it.

 Let’s get started.